Enumerating 3-generated axial algebras of Monster type: Background

 \subsection{Gradings and automorphisms}

-The key property that axial algebras and Majorana algebras generalise from the Griess algebra is that there is a natural link between involutory automorphisms and axes.
+The key property that axial algebras and Majorana algebras generalise from the Griess algebra is that there is a natural link between axes and involutory automorphisms.
 This link occurs precisely when we have a graded fusion law.

-In general, axial algebras can be graded by any group $T$, but the axial algebras of Monster type, which we are particularly concerned about in this paper, have a $\mathbb{Z}_2$-grading.
-So here, we give a simplified version of the definition of a $\mathbb{Z}_2$-grading.
+In general, axial algebras can be graded by any group $T$, but the axial algebras of Monster type, which we are particularly concerned with in this paper, have a $\Z_2$-grading.
+So here we give a simplified version of the definition of a $\Z_2$-grading.
 For the more general $T$-grading see \cite{axialstructure} and for a categorical treatment see \cite{DPSV}.
-We will write $\mathbb{Z}_2$ as $\{ +, - \}$ with the usual multiplication of signs.
+We will write $\Z_2$ as $\{ +, - \}$ with the usual multiplication of signs.